Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Introduction

-In this work, we formalize this logic to synchronize heterogeneous sensor-to-actuator task chains.
+In this work, we formalize the logic to synchronize heterogeneous sensor-to-actuator task chains.
 By analyzing the task dependency graph backwards from the actuation sink, we establish release offsets based on data freshness.
-This pre-fetching of slow data (e.g., Camera) ensures that highly dynamic, tighter data freshness, data (e.g., IMU) is sampled Just-In-Time (JIT).
-Once the offsets are applied, the runtime scheduler manages execution using standard Earliest Deadline First (EDF).
-This hybrid approach eliminates the "stale data" problem caused by uncoordinated early execution without the artificial latency overhead of Logical Execution Time (LET) buffering.
+This prefetching of high-laxity data (e.g., camera images) ensures that highly dynamic data (e.g., IMU) are sampled Just-In-Time (JIT) to match the laxity window of high-laxity ones.
+Once the offsets are applied, a runtime scheduler can manage execution using standard Earliest Deadline First (EDF).
+This hybrid approach eliminates the \textbf{stale data} problem caused by uncoordinated early execution without the artificial latency overhead of Logical Execution Time (LET) buffering.